deeptiaa/protein-mutation-data/README.md

  **Cleaning and Formatting Protein Mutation Data.ipynb**: Jupyter notebook with code to clean and compile Protein Stability Dataset and MuteinDB data.

  **ML Script Generation.ipynb**: Jupyter notebook with script to format a given protein's mutations and parameter into txt file.

+ **SABIO-RK Notebook**: Jupyter notebook with query to SABIO-RK data and compilation into sabio-rk_raw